danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

 ...
 ![thoughtbot rails audit report recommendations](../images/thoughtbot-rails-audit-report-recommendations.jpg "thoughtbot rails audit report recommendations")

+The letter codes beside each issue are a naming scheme the audit defines: a category abbreviation (S = Security, DB = Database, T = Testing, etc.) concatenated with a sequence number within that category.

 ## Issues Discovered

 The full report had over 20 findings.
 This section walks through a sampling of issues it found.